20 Rules of Writing from Stephen King

 9. Switch off the TV (updated to mean the internet)

 Seriously.
 Turn off.
 Mute.
 Unplug all the devices that take your time and attention.
+Put the phone in another room.
 Writing requires A LOT of ruminating.
 With technological advances, that has only become increasingly difficult to do since On Writing was published in 2000.

 10. Three months